TunSiang/CTFPro/api/README.md

 https://drive.google.com/drive/folders/1G1nBKYZ4RSeB3OtkEuE-L464E0DyFuD2?usp=sharing

 # Example list all
-(Since we only created user billy in our db we can only use billy)
+(Since we only created user billy and user axe in our db we can only use billy and axe)

 # Example list selected
 (User billy and the selected instance name to query)